vbookshelf/OAK-D-Lite-Experiments/README.md

 # OAK-D-Lite-Experiments

-Experiments with the OpenCV OAK D Lite Ai camera and the DepthAi API.
+My experiments with the OpenCV OAK D Lite Ai camera and the DepthAi API.